clojurists-together/clojuriststogether.org/resources/markdown/beyond.md

-Title: Other Projects you can fund
+Title: Beyond Clojurists Together

-There are many Clojure projects and individuals that you can fund directly.
+Are you already a Clojurists Together member and want to know what more you can do?
+Do you want to support open source projects more directly than donating to Clojurists Together?
+Whatever the reason, there are many Clojure projects and Clojurists that you can fund directly.

-Note: Clojurists Together doesn't control the content of these links.
+If you know of other people or projects we should add to this page, please make a pull request against [on GitHub](https://github.com/clojurists-together/clojuriststogether.org/blob/master/resources/markdown/other-projects.md) to let us know.

 - [CIDER](https://cider.mx), Bozhidar Batsov - [GitHub Sponsors](https://github.com/users/bbatsov/sponsorship), [Patreon](https://www.patreon.com/bbatsov), [Open Collective](https://opencollective.com/cider), [PayPal](https://www.paypal.me/bbatsov)
 - [Figwheel](https://figwheel.org), Bruce Hauman - [PayPal](https://figwheel.org/#support-work-on-figwheel-and-other-clojure-tools)